Grasping for air: Heat a major issue at Olympic tennis venue - WHIZ News

 Medvedev suggested that organizers move all matches to the evening to avoid the heat of the day.

-“I don’t think they are going to change anything in the middle of the tournament but that’s what can be done,” he said.
-“I think the fact that we have only one minute between the changeovers is a joke. … It should be 1:30 like it is in other tournaments.”
+“I don’t think they are going to change anything in the middle of the tournament, but that’s what can be done,” he said.
+“The fact that we have only one minute between the changeovers is a joke. … It should be 1:30 like it is in other tournaments.”

 Ice melted in court-side containers.

-“Every time I had to take the ice pack or ice towel it wasn’t cold at all,” she said.
+“Every time I had to take the ice pack or ice towel it wasn’t cold at all,” Pavlyuchenkova said.
 “They expected the heat and it wasn’t 100% ready for us.”

-Pavlyuchenkova needed more than an hour after her match to recover before talking with reporters.
+Pavlyuchenkova needed more than an hour after her match to recover before talking to reporters.

 On one occasion, Barthel lost sight of the ball completely on her serve.